 This lecture explains about the the current operational earth observation satellites.

 This lecture explains about the different online satellite remote sensing data portals to download geospatial data.

 This video provides a lab demo on how to manipulate and visualize satellite data using Google Earth Engine.

 Dr. Alemayehu Midekisa (PhD) is a research scientist at the University of California San Francisco.
 He has a Master of Science degree in GIS and Remote Sensing and a PhD in Geospatial Science & Engineering.
 Dr. Midekisa is also the recipient of the prestigious NASA Earth and Space Science Fellowship and various other awards.
 He has over 10 years of experience applying geospatial science and technologies in various applications including public health, agriculture, and natural resources.

 His research work in the application of geographic information science has been published in various scientific journals.
-His work is featured in The New York Times, PBS News Hour, The Berkeley Science Review and others.
 He has presented his research findings in various scientific meetings including the American Geophysical Union, Association of American Geographers, American Tropical and Hygiene and Medicine, and NASA Science Team Meetings.
-He teaches online courses in various themes including geospatial science and technology, success in life, online business, and social media marketing at Udemy.
+He teaches online courses in various themes including geospatial science and technology.
 He is also the founder of Nile Geospatial.